Why do my gums bleed when I brush my teeth?

 Using tobacco will increase your risk of developing gum disease.
 However, smoking can also mask the early signs of gum disease.
 Smoking restricts the blood flow to the gums.

 If gum disease is developing, smoking will prevent your gums from bleeding, which is the first sign of gingivitis.
-You may not seek the necessary treatment since you will not experience bleeding gums when brushing and flossing.
+You may not seek the necessary treatment since you will not experience bleeding gums when you brush and floss.

 How long does it take to heal bleeding gums?